Kelly Charlton is the Director of Pacific West Performing Arts and the PacWest Performing Company.

 Being a studio owner, teaching five days a week, and being an NFL cheerleader was no easy feat, but in retrospect it was the best four years of her life.
 She performed in Hong Kong, befriended Hall of Famer Warren Moon, was interviewed on New Day Northwest and Evening Magazine, and most importantly travelled to NY/NJ for Super Bowl XLVIII.
 Her passion for football and performing for the 12's revitalized her passion for teaching, and she loved being able to share this with her students.

 Kelly is now retired from the Seahawks, but continues to teach and choreograph for the best football sisterhood in the NFL.
-She is also incredibly happy to be teaching more, inspiring her students to find their passion.
+She is also incredibly happy to be at the studio more, inspiring her students to find their passion.